gdbooks/LegacyOpenGL/Chapter7/Ex1.md

 }
 ```

+This will render all solid objects in the scene.
+Now, let's see what we need to do to render transparent objects!

 ## Rendering transparent objects
 The thing you have probably noticed is we don't have a Render function in the scene, or the game object!
 This is because we can't just recursivley render objects.
 Well, we technically could, and the Z-Buffer would take care of the display.
 But if we want to render transparent object, they must be sorted!